Student Rights, Responsibilities and Judicial Procedures

-- Falsification is defined as altering or inventing information in such academic exercises as reports, laboratory results, and citations to the sources of information.
+- Falsification is defined as altering or inventing information in such academic exercises as reports, laboratory results, and citations of the sources of information.

 Academic misconduct threatens the academic integrity and disrupts the function and good order of the College.
-An instructor or administrator may direct the student(s) involved in academic misconduct to cease and desist such conduct and/or may advise them that appropriate sanctions are warranted.
-However, fi the instructor or administrator should determine that the misconduct was unintentional and that the student would benefit from instruction regarding academic integrity, the instructor or administrator may forego sanctions and conduct or arrange for appropriate instruction.
-The instructor or administrator shall notify the appropriate Dean/Director of the individual(s) involved, the nature of the infraction and the action taken by submitting an academic misconduct incident report form as soon as possible but no more than two days following the sanction or instruction.
+An instructor, facilitator, or administrator may direct the student(s) involved in academic misconduct to cease and desist such conduct and/or may advise them that appropriate sanctions are warranted.
+However, if the instructor, facilitator, or administrator should determine that the misconduct was unintentional and that the student would benefit from instruction regarding academic integrity, the instructor, facilitator, or administrator may forego sanctions and conduct or arrange for appropriate instruction.
+The instructor, facilitator, or administrator shall notify the appropriate dean/director of the individual(s) involved, the nature of the infraction and the action taken by submitting an academic misconduct incident report form as soon as possible but no more than two business days following the sanction or instruction.

-A student, after conferring with the instructor concerned, may present in writing to the appropriate instructional Dean/Director an appeal of a decision concerning academic misconduct.
-Academic misconduct appeals should be made within five (5) business days of the sanction.
-The Dean/Director will review the decision and respond to the student in a timely manner.
-The student may appeal the decision of the Dean/Director to the Vice President of Academic and Student Services.
-The decision of the Vice President of Academic and Student Services is final in all cases involving academic misconduct.
+A student, after conferring with the instructor concerned, may present in writing to the appropriate instructional dean/director an appeal of a decision concerning academic misconduct.
+Academic misconduct appeals should be made within five business days of the sanction.
+The dean/director will review the decision and respond to the student in a timely manner.
+The student may appeal the decision of the dean/director to the vice president of academic and student services.
+The decision of the vice president of academic and student services is final in all cases involving academic misconduct.

-A part of faculty responsibility at the College is the assignment of student grades according to methods which are professionally acceptable, communicated to everyone in the class, and applied to all students equally.
+A part of faculty responsibility at the College is the assignment of student grades according to methods that are professionally acceptable, communicated to everyone in the class, and applied to all students equally.

 A student who has a disagreement with an instructor’s professional judgment in grading should attempt to resolve the matter through discussion with the instructor who issued the grade.
-The college believes that the preservation of the institution’s academic integrity requires that the college ordinarily refrain from review of or participation in an instructor’s evaluation of student performance in cases where the instructor is using his or her professional judgment.
+The College believes that the preservation of the institution’s academic integrity requires that the College ordinarily refrain from review of or participation in an instructor’s evaluation of student performance in cases where the instructor is using their professional judgment.

-However, the college acknowledges that on occasion circumstances may arise in which a student should have the opportunity to appeal a grade.
+However, the College acknowledges that on occasion circumstances may arise in which a student should have the opportunity to appeal a grade.
 In these circumstances, the student should first discuss the concerns with the instructor.
-If desired, the student may further appeal to the Dean of the Academic Department.
-Appeals to the Dean must be submitted in writing within the first four weeks of the succeeding semester.
-If the student determines that an appeal of the Dean’s decision is warranted the student may further appeal to the Vice President of Academic and Student Services and Institutional Assessment.
-The decision of the Vice President is final in all cases involving grade appeals.
+If desired, the student may further appeal to the dean of the academic department.
+Appeals to the dean must be submitted in writing within the first four weeks of the succeeding semester.
+If the student determines that an appeal of the dean’s decision is warranted the student may further appeal to the vice president of academic and student services.
+The decision of the vice president is final in all cases involving grade appeals.

 The following examples are provided to clarify when a grade appeal is warranted.
-These examples are not intended to include all instances which may or may not warrant an appeal.
+These examples are not intended to include all instances that may or may not warrant an appeal.

 Examples that do merit a grade appeal: